How to Cultivate a Green Thumb with Garden Party

 If you need another reason to go for a native plant, North American and Ontario plants often require much less care and maintenance!
 This is due to the fact that the plant has evolved in our wild Canadian climate, thus is well adapted to the environment.
 Native plants often require less water, less fertilizer, and fewer soil amendments.

 As you are looking to plant a garden this summer, don’t be afraid to get your hands dirty!
-With a little careful thought and observation, the blackest thumb can learn to be green.
+With a little careful thought and observation, any thumb can learn to be green.
 Consider your environment when selecting your plants - from light and shadows, to the tiny creatures that make up the ecosystem of your garden.
 Look for plants that really light your aesthetic fire, but also consider supporting the natural biodiversity in your area.
 Native plants are beautiful and provide so much to the birds, the bees, the butterflies, and beyond.
 Happy planting!

 YOU MAY ALSO LIKE...SEASONAL TRANSITIONS | CLEANSE THE BODY AND MIND FOR A FRESH START